NormandaleWells/CSn/Pseudocode.md

 Scalar types will, when appropriate, be typed as `integer`, `float`, `boolean`, or `string`, with the obvious meaning.
 There is also a scalar type `index` which can be used to indicate an array index.
 The `index` type has a special value `invalid` which indicates an invalid index.
-I woudl expect that most language implementations would use -1 as that special value.
+I would expect that most language implementations would use -1 as that special value.

 ### Variable names